 If you see this error message Search Indexing was turned off when you open Windows 11/10 Start Menu, you need to enable Search Indexing.
 This post will help you resolve this issue successfully.

 Search Indexing was turned off

-You may have come across a process called the SearchIndexer.exe in your Windows Task Manager.
+You may have encountered a process called the SearchIndexer.exe in your Windows Task Manager.
 This process is the actual service that manages the indexing of your files for Windows Search.
-Now if this process is not working or turned On, you get to see this message.
+If this process is not working or turned On, you get to see this message.

 Enable Windows Search Indexing